astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

 - something that picks out free variables from a type, standing for the $\text{fv}(\tau)$ part -- or, in our setting, this should really be read as uninstantiated unification variables.
 Those are the Makam-level unification variables that have not been forced to unify with concrete types because of the rest of the typing rules.
 - something that picks out free variables from the local context: the $\text{fv}(\Gamma)$ part.
 Again, these are the uninstantiated unification variables rather than the free variables.
 In our case, the context $\Gamma$ is represented by the local `typeof` assumptions that our typing rules add, so we'll have to look at those somehow.
 - a way to turn something that includes unification variables into a $\forall$ type, corresponding to the $\forall \vec{a}.\tau$ part.
-This essentially abstracts over a number of variables and uses them as the replacement for the ones inside $\tau$.
+This essentially abstracts over a number of variables and uses them as the replacement for the unification variables inside $\tau$.

 All of those look like things that we should be able to do with our generic recursion and with the reflective predicates we've been using!
 However, to make the implementation simpler, we will